ghc-proposals/ghc-proposals/proposals/0000-comma_qualified_structures.rst

 2. Add language extension ``ExtraCommas`` which is just unification of 2 extensions: ``ExtraCommas = CommaTuples + ExtraNonTupleCommas``

-3. **Comma qualified tuples**: Allow to write ``data`` keyword after tuple (and tuple-like strucures) close bracket `)` in tuples, unboxed-tuples, constraint tuples and class context at terms and types.
+3. **Comma qualified tuples**: Allow to write ``data`` keyword after tuple close bracket `)` in tuples, unboxed-tuples, constraint tuples and class context at terms and types.

-   Comma qualified tuples by meaning are indistinguishable from ordinary tuples, but they are different in syntax.
+   Comma qualified tuples (and tuple-like strucures) by meaning are indistinguishable from ordinary tuples, but they are different in syntax.

    Tuple ``(a, b, c)`` is the same as ``(, a, b, c,) data`` in types or class context;
    and ``(x, y, z)`` is the same as ``(, x, y, z,) data`` in terms.

-   The only difference between comma-qualified and ordinary tuples is:
+   The only difference between comma-qualified and ordinary tuples (and tuple-like strucures) is:

    - ordinary tuples don't allow extra commas, but allow curried tupling constructors and ``TupletSections`` (if values are not Constraint kind)

    - comma-qualified tuples allow extra commas, but ignore ``TupletSections``